-Hailing from Fernandina Beach, Florida, Sean McCarthy – Nashville recording artist, songwriter and lead vocalist fronts southern coastal group Sean McCarthy Band.
-Sean McCarty Band’s rich blend of country, bluegrass and tropical sounds is rounded out with pedal steel player Olin “Hotshot” Carter, lead guitarist Marcus Carter, bass player Ernie Ealum and percussionist Daniel Daly.
+Hailing from Fernandina Beach, Florida, Sean McCarthy – Nashville recording artist, songwriter, acoustic guitarist and lead vocalist fronts southern coastal group Sean McCarthy Band.
+The band’s music is a rich blend of Country, Bluegrass, Folk, Trop Rock and Americana (or Trop-i-cana as Sean calls it.)
+Rounding out the band is pedal steel player Olin “Hotshot” Carter, lead guitarist Marcus Carter, bass player Ernie Ealum and percussionist Daniel Daly.

-The band has garnered attention playing entertainment venues and festivals throughout the Northern Florida region including the wildly popular Sing Out Loud Festival.
+The band has garnered attention playing entertainment venues and festivals throughout the South East region including the wildly popular Sing Out Loud Festival.
 And more recently on popular digital platforms featuring Sean McCarthy Band’s very own “Corona Sessions” an intimate, at-home concert series developed to create connections during the 2020 Coronavirus Pandemic.

 Lead Vocals & Guitar

 Sean Patrick McCarthy is the founder, front man, and lead vocalist of southern coastal group Sean McCarthy Band.
 In addition to being the founding member of Sean McCarthy Band, McCarthy is also credited as a songwriter, producer and record label head.Read More →